amozzhuhin/eclipse-hotkeys-fix/README.md

 ===================

-Eclipse platform has old annoying [bug](https://bugs.eclipse.org/bugs/show_bug.cgi?id=61190) with hotkeys for user with multiply keyboard layouts on Linux.
+Eclipse platform has old annoying [bug](https://bugs.eclipse.org/bugs/show_bug.cgi?id=61190) with hotkeys for users with several keyboard layouts on Linux.

 This project provide a shared library that temporary fixes this problem.